 The Trilby’s interiors are casually cool, with blown-glass pendant lights, crazy slate paving, Oriental rugs and low-level tufted leather seating.

 Dark and inviting, its midnight blue booths and dark plum walls are set off by twinkling votives – perfect for a sexy rendezvous.
 Pioneering graffiti artist Nick Walker lends some street cred too, with his moody handiwork sprayed on a back wall (left).

 After polishing off the last gooey mouthful of artichoke dip – served piping hot in a mini cast-iron dish with toasted bread – we moved on to the main event.
-Lindsay (one of our lovely travel consultants) was bowled over by her burrata gnocchi: former I Sodi chef Michael Genardini combines his handmade potato dumplings with roasted cherry tomatoes, wisps of basil and a creamy mozzarella sauce.
+Lindsay (one of our lovely travel experts) was bowled over by her burrata gnocchi: former I Sodi chef Michael Genardini combines his handmade potato dumplings with roasted cherry tomatoes, wisps of basil and a creamy mozzarella sauce.